ecashin/LoopMyWav/README.md

 when the software is run
 in place using the usage patterns above.

+Audio playback in the `noise` branch requires `aplay`, the Linux ALSA-based player.

 The `jq` tool is nice for JSON output but is not required.